MSadek90/Stacks_ARMCortex-Mx/README.md

-📌 And then we take 1kbyte from stack from the end and divide it into two equal sections:
+📌 In our ex we take 1kbyte from stack from the end and divide it into two equal sections: